EinLinuus/tailwindcss-scoped-groups/README.md

 }
 ```

-With this config, the groups `group-one` and `group-two` are also available.
+With this config, you can use `group-one` and `group-two` just like you'd use the normal `group`.

 ## Compatibility

-This plugin is compatible with TailwindCSS versions **2.x and 3.x** and the JIT compiler.
+This plugin is compatible with TailwindCSS version **3** and the **JIT** compiler.

-Currently, this plugin uses the old `addVariant` API that's also supported by version 3 in order to support projects with TailwindCSS version 2.

-There's already a version with the new `addVariant` and I'll implement this in the near future.

-## Example

-Compare the "normal" groups with scoped groups here: https://play.tailwindcss.com/d4W0wTCRnI
+If you want to use this plugin with TailwindCSS 2, take a look at older versions (1.2.0).